GROCCAD/standards-honduras/README.md

 # standards-honduras
-Store the controlled vocabularies and curriculum standards data for Honduras.
+Data repository for the controlled vocabularies and curriculum standards for Honduras.

 Jurisdiction info
 -----------------